 The O’Brien County Stock Show & Agricultural Association was formed in 1924.
 During the years from 1924 to 1951, the O’Brien Co.
 Fair was moved from city to city within the county.
 In 1951, the City of Primghar agreed to purchase land on the east side of town and three livestock buildings were constructed at the cost of $6,900, with the cost held down due to much of the labor done by volunteer businessmen from Primghar.
 A total of 8 buildings were built by the year 1960.

-Some attractions in the early years of the fair were a tractor rodeo, a tractor pull in 1960, an our first demolition derby was in 1969.
+Some attractions in the early years of the fair were a tractor rodeo, a tractor pull in 1960, and our first demolition derby in 1969.
 In 1972, the first Figure 8 races were held at the fairgrounds, with the Primghar JCs beginning to operate the races in 1974.
 Today, the Figure 8 races are still a popular family summer attraction, with races every other Saturday night and 2 races during the fair.
-These races during the fair are traditionally the best attended races of the summer, with the many fairgoers, exhibitors and their families attending.
+These races during the fair are traditionally the best-attended races of the summer, with many fairgoers, exhibitors, and their families attending.

 The O’Brien County Fair is an “ag-based” fair, sponsoring the county’s youth in their 4-H and FFA livestock exhibits, as well as non-livestock projects, entertainment with “Share the Fun” acts, and educational demonstrations.
 Today, there are about 150 4-H/FFA members exhibiting 950 livestock projects and 600 non-livestock projects.
 The open class crafts are also growing in popularity.

 The O’Brien County board members are proud to provide this “free” fair to the community and county residents with the support of the O’Brien County supervisors and the State of Iowa, continuing to promote the talents of our youth and instilling the value of their family’s farm business and the local agriculture.